C10-MIW-G/FarmWatch/README.md

 #### Backend
 1. Open the backend folder using IntelliJ or a similar IDE.
+2. Create a folder named "config" in the backend folder.
+3. Create a new 'ResourceBundle' and name it "application.properties".
+4. Add the secret keys provided by your team to this file.
-2. Open de pom.xml and download and install all missing dependencies.
+5. Open de pom.xml and download and install all missing dependencies.
-3. Run the application.
+6. Run the application.
-4. The backend is now ready to use.
+7. The backend is now ready to use.

 #### Frontend
 1. Open the frontend folder using Microsoft Visual Code or similar IDE.